NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

                will still propagate across the Internet, with possible harmful effects.

-There may be an operational need to accept certain Invalids temporarily.
+There may be an operational need to accept certain Invalid announcements temporarily.
 For example, if an Invalid origin is the result of a misconfigured ROA, you may accept it until the operator in question has resolved the issue.
 Local overrides, standardised in `RFC 8416 <https://tools.ietf.org/html/rfc8416>`_, can be specified to achieve this.

 Feeding Routers
 ---------------